 However, you do not have to be among the masses who listen to songs daily without understanding their meaning.
 Here are a few ways that you can interpret the lyrics that you enjoy.

-Step 1: Think about the lyrics
+Step 1: Think About the Lyrics

 Think about the lyrics